 Conscripts trained to be officers, non-commissioned officers or for the most demanding special duties in the rank-and-file serve for 347 days.

-Finland is not part of any military alliance and must therefore maintain the defence of its own borders.
+Finland is currently not part of any military alliance – although it is waiting on admission to NATO – and must therefore maintain the defence of its own borders.

 The Finish military allows for flexibility, giving the conscripts the option to choose where they would like to serve.